How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 For example, take a look at your own architect’s scale.
 Now turn to the side labelled “1/4.”
 This side of the ruler allows you to draw scaled floorplans using a quarter-inch scale.
 Each full increment on that side of the ruler is actually 1/4 inches long, but represents one foot in real life.

-You might find it difficult to use the architect’s scale at first.
-But that’s okay!
-Becoming an interior designer doesn’t happen overnight – and neither does mastering all of the complicated concepts.
+You might find it difficult to use the architect’s scale at first – but that’s okay!
+Becoming an interior designer doesn’t happen overnight, and neither does mastering all of the complicated concepts.
 The key is to not be intimidated by this tool.
 In reality, it looks more complicated than it actually is.

 Don’t let the technical side of design discourage you from pursuing your dream of becoming an interior designer!
-Understanding scale and making technical drawings are difficult parts of learning design.
-Practice drawing scaled floorplans of the rooms in your own home.
+Yes, understanding scale and making technical drawings are difficult parts of learning design.
+But the more you practice, the easier everything will be.

+So, practice drawing scaled floorplans of the rooms in your own home.
 This will help you get more comfortable with the process.
 Before long, you’ll be using this skill to turn floorplans into fully-realized designs – and transform real rooms for real clients!

 Leave a Reply